 Note: Once your application is pending with USCIS, by law your OPT is automatically extended for up to 180 days or until USCIS adjudicates your application, whichever comes first.

 - Submit pages 1-4 of Form I-983 completed and signed.
 For instructions visit the Study in the States OPT Hub.
 You should also keep a copy for your own records.
 This form will ask you for your Designated School Official’s (DSO) name and contact information.
 You can find the name and contact information of your DSO/International Student Adviser under our Contact Us page.
 You will also need the “SEVIS School Code of School Recommending STEM OPT” (including 3- digit suffix): NEW214F01039000 (can be found on your I-20).
 The I-983 must have original ink signatures (signed with a pen) OR a “reproduced original signature” (an original ink signature that has been reproduced).
 It is fine for your employer to sign the I-983 form and email it to you.

 The Office of Global Engagement will provide you with a new I-20 with STEM OPT recommended, if eligible.

 Once you receive your new I-20, please review it and make sure all information is accurate.
 If everything looks correct, you must sign your new I-20.
 If there is an error, we highly recommend notifying the office and returning the I-20 as quickly as possible, so as to not delay your STEM OPT application process.

+When submitting your I-765 application to USCIS, please be sure you have your documents on hand.
 If your application is approved, USCIS will mail you an Employment Authorization Document (EAD) for the STEM OPT extension, which will list the start and end dates you are authorized to work on the STEM OPT extension.